oscarvivas/ChatInterviewer/README.md

 - ## Overview

+Hiring Assistant for Endava is an application designed to help in the process of recruiting new talents.
-AI application is designed to meticulously search through Endava profiles, pinpointing the most suitable candidates based on specific job posting requirements.
-By leveraging advanced algorithms, it meticulously analyses candidate profiles to identify those that align best with the criteria outlined in the job postings
+HADA Candidate Finder will search and read the different profiles.
+Pinpointing the most suitable candidates based on the search requirements.
+By leveraging advanced algorithms, it meticulously analyses candidates' profiles to identify those that align best with the criteria outlined in the job postings.

-The interviewer's assistant conducts interviews and assesses candidates based on both technical competencies and alignment with company values.

-After each interview, the interviewer's assistant provides a comprehensive assessment of each candidate's strengths and weaknesses.
-Additionally.
-Finally, users can access a dashboard showcasing insights gathered from each candidate's interview.
+HADA Interview Analyzer will perform an analysis of the interview by the recruiter and the candidates and will provide as well a comprehensive assessment of each candidate's strengths and weaknesses.
+The power of AI will provide another insight into selecting the perfect person for the job.

 - ## How to use HADA
 Interacting with HADA follows a straightforward process via its user-friendly interface.
 Additionally, users can see instructions through the menu located in the left panel of the application.

 ### Instructions:

-#### - File loader
+#### - File Uploader
 Load the Endava profiles in the HADA repository.

 #### - Profile loader
 Utilize the profile loader function in HADA to import Endava profiles into its database.
 This feature offers two options: "Load Profiles" to import PDFs from the repository and process, and "Show Profiles" to view candidates' skills and qualifications.

-#### - Search candidates
+#### - HADA Candidate Finder
-With the search candidates assistant, you can retrieve the top profiles based on the previously loaded files.
+With the Candidate Finder assistant, you can retrieve the top profiles based on the previously loaded files.

 #### - Dashboard candidates
 View the statistics of the candidates' qualifications within the candidate dashboard.

-#### - HADA Recruiter interview
+#### - HADA Interview Analizer
-HADA assists recruiters in conducting interviews with selected candidates.
+The Interview Analizer will perform an analysis of the interview by the recruiter and the candidates.
+Also, will provide a comprehensive assessment of each candidate's strengths and weaknesses.
+The power of AI will deliver another insight into selecting the perfect person for the job.

-#### - Dashboard Recruiter
+#### - Dashboard Interview
-View the final statistics within the Recruiter dashboard.
+View the final statistics within the dashboard.

 ## 💻 Architecture